 What is the rate of crime in Minneapolis?

 In 2022, nearly every category of violent crime went down in Minneapolis.
-Read this story from KSTP-TV about the downward trend in crime.
+That trend continues in 2023.
+Watch this story from WCCO-TV or read this story from KSTP-TV about the downward trend in crime.

 What visitor services are available downtown?